UBC-DSCI/dsci-310-student/tutorials/tutorial-3.md

 1. That is your project repo!

 Notes:
 - The project repo can be public or private.
-But if you set the repo to private, you must add us (Tiffany and Giuseppe) as collaborators with read access to your repo.
+But if you set the repo to private, you must add us (ttimbers and GiuseppeTT) as collaborators with read access to your repo.
 - I (the TA) will bounce between breakout rooms to see if anyone has questions or needs help
 - After you assign the tasks, you are free to go : )